The Same Collapse, Twice

 The Thermodynamic Irony

 In the physical sense, global warming adds heat to the Earth system.
-The planet’s temperature rises.
-In the thermodynamic sense, you might expect entropy to increase — hotter systems explore more states.
+Temperatures rise.
+You might expect entropy to increase—hotter systems explore more states.

 Energy Flow and Order